Next.js + Google Tag Manager Integration

 Step 1: GTM Setup

-1.1 Create Variables in GTM
+1.1 Create dataLayer Variables

-Go to Variables → User-Defined Variables → New
+Go to Variables → User-Defined Variables → New and create these three variables.
+The User Identification tag (Step 1.3) reads from them.

 Variable 1: User ID